Hours: Mon - Sat: 10 am - 4 pm / Sun: 1 pm - 4 pm

 UPCOMING PROGRAM

-Admission $5 for members and $10 for non-members.
+Attendance is free for members and a suggested donation of $5 for nonmembers.
 Seating is limited on a first come, first served basis.
 This program is wheelchair accessible.

 This program will stream on our Twitch Channel and will be available on YouTube afterwards.